 Don’t take photos of the women in the windows unless you want your phone or camera broken by bouncers.
 Publishing photos of these women can put them at risk.
-In addition, there is a 95 Euro fine and you’ll find it hard to curry favor with any other brothel in De Wallen.
+In addition, there is a 95 Euro fine, and you’ll find it hard to curry favor with any other brothel in De Wallen.

-Also don’t point, laugh, say anything crude, or make any less than flattering gestures to the workers behind the windows.
+Also, don’t point, laugh, say anything crude, or make any less than flattering gestures to the workers behind the windows.
 It’s just rude, and you’ll be the one looking like an idiot.

-Just because this is a historic fleshpot, doesn’t mean you’re in Pirates of the Caribbean.
-If you see a sign that says, “0.0% zone,” note that drinking in public is illegal in that area.
+Just because this is a historic fleshpot doesn’t mean you’re in Pirates of the Caribbean if you see a sign that says, “0.0% zone,” note that drinking in public is illegal in that area.

-It used to be legal, but today you will get a 95 Euro ticket that must be paid for immediately.
+It used to be legal, but today you will get a 95 Euro ticket that must be paid immediately.
 Also, make sure to keep your joints inside the coffeeshops of Amsterdam or approved outdoor smoking areas, as smoking is not allowed on the streets of the Red Light District.

 See Related: Things Amsterdam is Famous For

 New Changes to Laws in the Red Light District

 You’ll do yourself a favor by being extra careful with booze and weed in De Wallen (and in general – moderation is key folks), but come mid-May 2023, you need to be extra cautious and perhaps forgo them altogether.

 Changes are being made to the laws surrounding the sale and consumption of alcohol and cannabis to make life more pleasant for the locals – some of which have already taken effect as of writing.